No products in the cart.

-I feel like I should preface this review by saying I’m an unashamed Glock fanboy, specifically the Glock 19 but that’s not the point of this review.
-I’m going to dive into the Sig P938 from a perspective of a Glock fan but not in the sense you would normally think.
+I should preface this Sig P938 review by saying I’m an unashamed Glock fanboy, specifically the Glock 19, but that’s not the point of this review.
+I’m going to dive into the Sig Sauer P938 from a Glock fan’s perspective but not in a sense you would normally think.

 I plan to give the gun a fair assessment, just like I did the Wilson Combat EDC X9.
 Since I bought the gun with my hard-earned money, it only makes sense to give it a fair shake.
 So let’s see what the Sig Sauer P938 pistol is all about.

 History of Sig Sauer